Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 There are a lot of English channels where you can listen and try to understand what they are talking about.
 If you’ve got difficulty in understanding these universal channels, perhaps you need to learn more daily vocabulary and try to practice some easy listening books.
 The key here is just main idea.
 As long as you still understand what they are talking about, you will be fine.
 The purpose of this way is that you can familiarize with English and correct your pronunciation in basic words (the words you have known).
 Therefore, this is also an excellent way to prepare for speaking.

 When doing Listening Practice Tests, you also have to catch the main ideas as well.
 However, this time you must practice listening to details too.
-The main ideas will help to you determine what the key words are and focus on important section.
+The main ideas will help to you determine what the key words are and focus on the important section.
 Stress and intonation are also helpful.
 Sometimes, a lot of unnecessary details make you confused and then you can’t catch the key words.

 To sum up, the key for listening is Listen to English as much as you can.